1759 - Austrian campaign in Upper Silesia and Lusatia

-On August 4, Daun was informed of the defeat of the Prussians at Palzig.
-He sent an officer to Saltykov to coordinate future movements.
+On August 4, Daun sent an officer to Saltykov to coordinate future movements.

-On August 6, Daun and Buccow were respectively occupying the same positions at Lauban and Marklissa since July 30 while Beck had moved to Priebus, Macquire to Hoyerswerda, Wehla to Sagan and d'Ayassasse had replaced Beck's Corps at Naumburg on the Queiss with 3 grenadier bns and 6 sqns.
+On August 6, Daun and Buccow were respectively occupying the same positions at Lauban and Marklissa since July 30 while Beck had moved to Priebus, Maquire to Hoyerswerda, Vehla to Sagan and d'Ayassasse had replaced Beck's Corps at Naumburg on the Queiss with 3 grenadier bns and 6 sqns.

 On August 10, de Ville (12 bns, 25 sqns) marched to make a junction with the Austrian Main Army at Marklissa, leaving command to Harsch (the Saxon cavalry remained with Harsch).
-Meanwhile, Macquire received orders to move with 12,000 men from Hoyerswerda to Görlitz.
-Indeed, Daun had already sent Wehla's and Brentano's detachments into Saxony.
+Meanwhile, Maquire received orders to move with 12,000 men from Hoyerswerda to Görlitz.
+Indeed, Daun had already sent Vehla's and Brentano's detachments into Saxony.
 They had entered from the north-east side, posted themselves in strong points looking towards Dresden and awaited the results of the ongoing Reichsarmee invasion of Saxony.
-Macquire would also take command of the Wehla's and Brentano's detachments and become Austrian commander in chief in these parts.
+Maquire would also take command of the Vehla's and Brentano's detachments and become Austrian commander in chief in these parts.

 On August 11, the Austrian Main Army, under the command of Daun, marched from Lauban towards Görlitz while d'Ayassasse took position at Lichtenau near Lauban.
 In the evening, Daun reached Rothenburg.